 - Trials– You can offer them a trial period with multiple strategies.
 It will help them experience your product with the least commitment attached to it.
 You can also use this trial period to personally onboard them and make sure they see success with your product/ service.

 Ex. – Basecamp, a project management software, lets its users take their product for a credit card-less 30-day test run before they decide to commit to it.
 The users can go through all the features and experience them on their own before making a purchase decision.
+An extremely clever way for project management software to gain leads.

 Offers and trials are great to offer value to your customer but it quickly becomes a slippery slope if you don’t go back there and reaffirm your position.